axiros/suckless-add-ons/README.md

 ![theme-picker-demo](./theme-reloading/theme_sel.gif)

 1. It opens on hotkey (default alt-enter) in another X window.
+If you prefer to have it floating, then set a window class within the launch command, in `st.c`
 1. Since this works more low level than `tput` commands, it also affects vim directly as you can see.
 Personally I still prefer to use colorschemes, though.
-1. Can also set a theme into a given window w/o directly
+1. Can also set a theme into a given window directly, w/o fzf.

 The latter feature allows e.g. coloring based on directory entered, via an overload of `cd`, e.g.: